-257. The Tribunal will now proceed to examine whether the conditions of Article 25 of the Draft Articles have been met by the Respondent bearing in mind that, while the state of necessity has been accepted by tribunals as an admissible defense in theory, it has rarely been found to exist in practice because of its exceptional nature.
-In the words of the Commentary to the Draft Articles, "necessity will only rarely be available to excuse non-performance of an obligation and ... it is subject to strict limitations to safeguard against possible abuse."
-87
+257. the Draft Articles have been met by the Respondent bearing in mind that, while the state of necessity has been accepted by tribunals as an admissible defense in theory, it has rarely been found to exist in practice because of its exceptional nature.
+In the words of the Commentary to the Draft Articles, "necessity will only rarely be available to excuse non-performance of an obligation and ... it is subject to strict limitations to safeguard against possible abuse."87